sjudson/soid/readme.md

 ##### docker command

-The easiest way to get setup with soid is to use Docker.
+If you have been granted access, the easiest way to get setup with soid is to use Docker.
 You'll need to install both the [Docker Engine](https://docs.docker.com/engine/install/) and the [Docker Compose plugin](https://docs.docker.com/compose/install/).
 You can then just download `docker-compose.yml` (no need to clone the whole repository) and run the appropriate `docker compose run ...` command below.
 If the download fails, you might be having [authentication problems](https://docs.gitlab.com/ee/user/packages/container_registry/authenticate_with_container_registry.html).

 To run the GUI, do:
 ```shell